kelvinnmuia/alx-system_engineering-devops/README.md

 - **Practical Application**: Implementing theoretical knowledge into tangible projects has solidified my command over essential software engineering principles.

-I am proud to showcase the culmination of my dedication and the knowledge I've acquired through the ALX Software Engineering Program.
-Feel free to explore the projects and witness my growth as a software engineer.
+I am glad to showcase the culmination of my dedication and the knowledge I've acquired through the ALX Software Engineering Program.
+Feel free to explore the projects contained in this repository.